-- Bellaghy: a village of historical interest close to Heaney’s childhood home and where after his death in September 2013 the poet himself would be laid to rest;
+- Bellaghy: a village with very close associations to Heaney’s childhood home-ground and where after his death in September 2013 the poet himself would be laid to rest;

-- Lough Beg: a small freshwater lake north of Lough Neagh and east of Bellaghy, part of the general area of Heaney’s upbringing and scene of his 1979 elegy in memory of McCartney;
+- Lough Beg: a small freshwater lake north of Lough Neagh and east of Bellaghy, part of the general area of Heaney’s upbringing and setting for his 1979 elegy in memory of McCartney;

 - whitewashed: the white, lime-based liquid covering used for wall surfaces was subsequently used figuratively to suggest ‘concealment’, ‘cover-up’;

 - Purgatorio: Italian form of Purgatory; title of a Dante work;

 - saccharined: a man-made sugar substitute, used metaphorically as ‘oversweet’, ‘falsely sweet’;